The British Tae-Kwon-Do Association was jointly started by Grand Master Tony Quigley and Grand Master Fred Lee, now both Ninth Degree Black belts.

 Grand Master Tony Quigley has dedicated over 50 years to the pursuit of excellence within Taekwondo in the United Kingdom and still presides over all British Tae-Kwon-Do Association Black belt grading's along with Grand Master Roy Kilner (president), Grand Master Mark J.R.
 Trent (vice president) and other invited high ranking Masters.

-The Universal Freestyle Karate Kickboxing Worldwide Association (All Styles) was founded by President Grandmaster Mark Trent (Vice President B.T.A) and with support from Vice President Senior Master Andy Lewis, the UFKKWA All Styles is a 'not for profit multi style organisation' whose aim is to provide support, communication and friendship between martial arts clubs, associations, organisations and martial artists to promote safe, professional activities and to advertise events, seminars and profile the excellent work done by all Members/Grandmasters/Sokes and Founders.
+The Universal Freestyle Karate Kickboxing Worldwide Association (All Styles) was founded by President Grandmaster Mark Trent (Vice President B.T.A), the UFKKWA All Styles is a 'not for profit multi style organisation' whose aim is to provide support, communication and friendship between martial arts clubs, associations, organisations and martial artists to promote safe, professional activities and to advertise events, seminars and profile the excellent work done by all Members/Grandmasters/Sokes and Founders.
 The U.F.K.K.W.A works very closely with the B.T.A.